brikis98/yevgeniy-brikman-homepage/_posts/2017-01-26-truth-in-comedy-the-manual-of-improvisation.md

 > Ars est celare artem, as the ancient Romans would say: the art is in concealing the art.

-> Yes, & . . ." is the most important rule in improvisation
+> "Yes, & . . ." is the most important rule in improvisation

 ## Rating